Jewish skull collection: Preparation

 Ultimately, 87 of the inmates were shipped to Natzweiler-Struthof.
-These people were kept for about two weeks in Block 13 of the camp so that they might eat well to improve their appearance for the desired casts of their corpses.
-The deaths of 86 of these inmates were, in the words of Hirt, "induced" in an improvised gassing facility at Natzweiler-Struthof, and their corpses were sent to Strasbourg — 57 men and 29 women.
-The gassing occurred on August 11, 13, 17, and 19, conducted by commandant Josef Kramer, who directed the victims to undress, placed the poison in the ventilation, and watched the people fall to their deaths.
-One victim was shot for fighting to avoid being gassed and thus was not part of the collection.
+These people were kept for about two weeks in block 13 of the camp so that they might eat well to improve their appearance for the desired casts of their corpses.
+The deaths of 86 of these inmates were, in the words of Hirt, "induced" in an improvised gassing facility at Natzweiler-Struthof, and their corpses were sent to Strasbourg – 57 men and 29 women.
+The gassing occurred on 11, 13, 17, and 19 August, conducted by commandant Josef Kramer, who directed the victims to undress, placed the poison in the ventilation, and watched the people fall to their deaths.
+One victim was shot for fighting against being gassed and thus was not part of the collection.
 Josef Kramer, acting commandant of Natzweiler-Struthof (who became the commandant at Auschwitz and the last commandant of Bergen Belsen), personally carried out the gassing of the victims, per his testimony at his post-war trial.
 It is believed that three men died in transport from Auschwitz to Natzweiler-Struthof.

 The next part of the process for this "collection" was to make anatomical casts of the bodies prior to reducing them to skeletons.
 With the approach of the Allies in 1944, there was concern over the possibility that the corpses could be discovered, as they had still not been defleshed.
 In September 1944, Sievers telegrammed Brandt: "The collection can be defleshed and rendered unrecognizable.
 This, however, would mean that the whole work had been done for nothing – at least in part – and that this singular collection would be lost to science, since it would be impossible to make plaster casts afterwards."

 Some work had been done at the Anatomical Institute, but the project was never completed.
 The body casts were not made, and the corpses were not defleshed as skeletons.
 When the Allies arrived, they found the corpses, some complete and some beheaded, preserved by formalin.